andeek/protoshiny/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs and one NOTE:

-Maintainer: 'Andee Kaplan <andee.kaplan@colostate.edu>'

-New submission

-Possibly misspelled words in DESCRIPTION:
-  Bien (12:5)
-  Dendrograms (3:20)
-  Tibshirani (12:14)

-(These are not misspelled)

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.